Cyfrin/6-thunder-loan-audit/README.md

 ```
 - Solc Version: 0.8.20
 - Chain(s) to deploy contract to: Ethereum
+- ERC20s:
+  - USDC
+  - DAI
+  - LINK
+  - WETH

 ## Roles

 - Owner: The owner of the protocol who has the power to upgrade the implementation.
 - Liquidity Provider: A user who deposits assets into the protocol to earn interest.
 - User: A user who takes out flash loans from the protocol.

+## Known Issues

+- We are aware that `getCalculatedFee` can result in 0 fees for very small flash loans.
+We are OK with that.
+There is some small rounding errors when it comes to low fees
+- We are aware that the first depositor gets an unfair advantage in assetToken distribution.
+We will be making a large initial deposit to mitigate this, and this is a known issue
+- We are aware that "weird" ERC20s break the protocol, including fee-on-transfer, rebasing, and ERC-777 tokens.
+The owner will vet any additional tokens before adding them to the protocol.